AELSchauer/MentorSHIP/README.md

 On Slack, open the public channel called 'mentorship-project'.
 There are a series of snippets on that channel.
 One has all the application keys.
 Copy and paste that entire snippet into your application.yml file.

+Add your census keys to the application.yml file.
+Use fuzzy finder(cmd + t) if you can't see the file in your file tree.
+Keys should be formatted as such.

+ * CENSUS_ID: eba503f490a06e4065366baa96 (CHANGE )
+ * CENSUS_SECRET: 78a08c6eafac10bd1adb2c05fd107 (CHANGE TO YOUR PRODUCTION SECRET)
+ * CENSUS_ACCESS_TOKEN: 3d8f68e0aa477176133655427eff29e7b77de72 (CHANGE TO YOUR PRODUCTION TOKEN)
+ * CENSUS_URL: "https://turing-census.herokuapp.com" (USE THIS URL FOR PRODUCTION ON HEROKU)
+ * GEONAMES_USERNAME: 'turing.mentorship' (USE THIS)

-## 9) Start the SSL web server in another terminal window
+## 9) Start the SSL web server in your project root in terminal

 ```
 thin start -p 3001 --ssl --ssl-key-file ~/.ssh/server.key --ssl-cert-file ~/.ssh/server.crt